Metric resources

 PATCH /v1/dictionary/metrics/{name}

-Updates fields of an existing custom entry.
+Update an existing custom metric entry.

 To override a default entry, create a new custom entry.